usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 The out-of-band authenticator SHALL establish a separate channel with the verifier in order to retrieve the out-of-band secret or authentication request.
 This channel is considered to be out-of-band with respect to the primary communication channel, even if it terminates on the same device, provided the device does not leak information from one to the other without the authorization of the claimant.

-The out-of-band device SHALL be uniquely addressable and communication over the secondary channel SHALL be private.
+The out-of-band device SHOULD be uniquely addressable and communication over the secondary channel SHALL be private.
 Methods that do not prove possession of a specific device, such as voice-over-ip (VOIP) or email, SHALL NOT be used for out-of-band authentication.
-Mechanisms such as smartphone applications that employ secure communications protocols and uniquely identify the out-of-band device SHOULD be used for out-of-band authentication.

 The out-of-band authenticator SHALL uniquely authenticate itself in one of the following ways in communicating with the verifier: